Punisher: War Zone: Plot

 Having lost his family to mob violence, former Force Recon Marine Frank Castle has spent the last five years as a vigilante known as the Punisher.
-Castle assaults a party for local Don Gaitano Cesare, and kills him and the guests.
-Cesare's caporegime Billy "The Beaut" Russotti escapes to his recycling plant hideout, and Detectives Martin Soap and Saffiotti, who were staking out the party, inform Castle.
-Castle infiltrates Russoti's hideout, and after a brief firefight, Russoti is thrown into a glass-crushing machine that leaves him hideously disfigured.
-Russoti later refers to himself as "Jigsaw" because the stitches in his face resemble puzzle pieces.
-Castle, who takes cover behind the body of Nicky Donatelli, discovers that Donatelli was actually an undercover FBI agent.
+Castle assaults a party for local Don Gaitano Cesare and kills him and the guests.
+Cesare's caporegime Billy "The Beaut" Russoti and his entourage, Nicky Donatelli, escape to his recycling plant hideout, and Detectives Martin Soap and Saffiotti, who were staking out the party, inform Castle.
+Castle infiltrates Russoti's hideout and, after a brief firefight, Russoti is thrown into a glass-crushing machine that leaves him hideously disfigured.
+After a facial surgery that failed to restore his good looks, Russoti later referred to himself as "Jigsaw" because the stitches in his face resemble puzzle pieces.
+Castle kills Nicky, but he discovers that Donatelli was actually an undercover FBI agent.

 Agent Paul Budiansky, the deceased agent's partner, joins the NYPD's "Punisher Task Force", partnering with Soap to help bring Castle to justice.
 Meanwhile, Jigsaw frees his deranged and cannibalistic brother, "Loony Bin Jim".

-Distraught over killing the agent, Castle unsuccessfully attempts to make reparations to Donatelli's wife, Angela, and daughter, Grace.
-Castle threatens to retire from the vigilante business, but his armorer Microchip makes him reconsider, telling him that Jigsaw will go after Donatelli's family for revenge.
+Distraught over killing the agent, Castle unsuccessfully attempts to make reparations to Donatelli's widow, Angela, and daughter, Grace.
+He considers retiring, but his armorer Micro makes him reconsider after telling him that Jigsaw will go after Donatelli's family for revenge.

-Jigsaw, Loony Bin Jim and their two henchmen, Ink and Pittsy, break into Donatelli's house and hold the family hostage.
-The Punisher tracks down Maginty, a known associate of Jigsaw, executing him after extracting the information before Budiansky and Soap apprehend him.
-Castle tells him that Jigsaw went after Donatelli's family, and Budiansky sends a police car to check on the Donatelli residence, intending to turn the Punisher in.
+Jigsaw, Loony Bin Jim, and their two henchmen, Ink and Pittsy, break into Donatelli's house and hold the family hostage.
+Castle tracks down Maginty, a known associate of Jigsaw, and executes him after extracting the information, before Budiansky and Soap apprehend him.
+Castle tells him that Jigsaw went after Donatelli's family, and Budiansky sends a police car to check on the Donatelli residence, intending to turn Castle in.
 When the patrol car fails to respond, Budiansky checks on the house, where Ink and Pittsy capture him.
-Soap frees the Punisher, who kills both Ink and Pittsy before leading Angela and Grace away.
+Soap frees Castle, who kills both Ink and Pittsy before leading Angela and Grace away.
 Budiansky then arrests Jigsaw and Loony Bin Jim after a short gunfight.